Summer is finally here! Along with the beautiful weather and the sunny

 people driving on the roads in the week compared to during the school

-The summer heat increases the chances of equipment malfunction – Engines in older cars are more likely to overheat and worn tires
+The summer heat can cause equipment malfunction – Engines in older cars are more likely to overheat and worn tires

 are more likely to experience a blowout, creating road hazards and increasing